NXT Stand & Deliver

 Stand & Deliver is a professional wrestling event produced by WWE, a Connecticut-based professional wrestling promotion.
-Established in 2021, it is held for the promotion's developmental brand NXT and takes place annually during WrestleMania week.
+Established in 2021, it is held for the promotion's developmental brand NXT.
+It is considered NXT's biggest event of the year and was originally held as part of WrestleMania week until 2026.
 The inaugural two-night event was broadcast through multiple outlets, with the first night airing as a television special on the USA Network and the second night on pay-per-view with both nights also airing through WWE's livestreaming services.
 Beginning with the 2022 event, it has been held as a one-day livestreaming event.

 The inaugural Stand & Deliver was originally held under the NXT TakeOver series.
 In September 2021, NXT was rebranded and reverted to being WWE's developmental brand and the TakeOver series was discontinued; however, Stand & Deliver continued on as an annual event for NXT.
-While the original event was held mid-week across two nights, it was reduced to one day beginning with the second event, as well as being held during the day of the first night of WrestleMania.
-The inaugural event also featured wrestlers from NXT's sub-brand, NXT UK.
+While the original event was held mid-week across two nights the week of WrestleMania, it was reduced to one day beginning with the second event, as well as being held during the day of the first night of WrestleMania until 2026, when it was split off from WrestleMania week altogether.
+The inaugural event also featured wrestlers from NXT's former sub-brand, NXT UK.